tecip-nes/pyot/README.md

 make connect-router-cooja
 ```

-Open 127.0.0.1:8000 in a web browser, enter "settings" page and start *RD server*.
+Open 127.0.0.1:8000 in a web browser (tested with Chrome), enter "settings" page and start *RD server*.
 Open Cooja simulator and start the simulation.
-In a few seconds you should see the Host and Resource page populating with the nodes .
+In a few seconds you should see the Host and Resource page populating with the nodes.
+The system will automatically perform resource discovery on the hosts.

 Macroprogramming tests
 --------------